Vizzuality/aqueduct-flood/README.md

 2. Clone the repo: https://github.com/greenriver/aqueduct-flood
 3. Run `docker-compose up` to build your image and fire up the container.
 Visit localhost:3030.
 Ctrl-C to stop.

+## Git Flow

+1. Create all new branches by branching off `main`.
+2. Open pull requests against `main` as well.
+3. Merge branches into `develop` when they are ready to be deployed for testing.
+Add the `on develop` label to the PR so others know it should be there.
+4. When a change is ready to be deployed to the production website, merge it into `main`.

 ## Deployment

 1. Run `docker-compose run web yarn build` to compile.